renH2/Bridge-Tune/README.md

 ```

 ## Contact
-If you have any question about the code or the paper, feel free to contact me.
+If you have any questions about the code or the paper, feel free to contact me.
 Email: renh2@zju.edu.cn

 ## Cite